David-Maisonave/Axter-Stash/plugins/RenameFilename/README.md

   - Note: Do **NOT** include the file folder name and do **NOT** include file extension.
 - After populating the Title field, click the save button.
 - After a few seconds, the file will get renamed and the screen will get updated with the new file name.
-- By default tag names are appended to the file name if the tag is not already included in the file name.
+- By default tag names are appended to the file name if the tags do not exist in the file name.
-  - The [Tag Append] feature can be disabled in renamefilename_settings.py by adding "tags" to the exclude_keys field.
+  - The [Tag Append] feature can be disabled by adding "tags" to the **exclude_keys** field in **renamefilename_settings.py** file.
 - Since this plugin is largely based on the [Renamer](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Renamer) plugin, it inherited some of its features, like being able to include any of the following fields when auto-renaming is executed:
   - studio, performers, date, height, video_codec, frame_rate
   - To add these fields removed the desired field(s) from **exclude_keys** in renamefilename_settings.py.
   - To change the order, modify the **key_order** field.

 **Note:** On Windows 10/11, the file can not be renamed while it's playing.
 It will result in following error:
 `
 Error: [WinError 32] The process cannot access the file because it is being used by another process